 Rested and refreshed from your food and footwork we suggest you head straight to our Youghal Visitor Centre.
-It’s nothing but a short walk, but you may wish to drive – there is ample parking on the Quay area, adjacent to the Visitor Centre.
+It’s just a short walk, but you may wish to drive – there is ample parking on the Quay area, adjacent to the Visitor Centre.
 Youghal Heritage Centre is housed within the Visitor Centre – the exhibits here give you an wonderful overview of the history and origins Youghal Town.
-Now is your chance to book your tour of our Iconic Youghal Clock Gate Tower which straddles our main street.
-We suggest that you reserve that tour for tomorrow morning and get a feel of the town to-day.
+Now is your chance to book your tour of our Iconic Youghal Clock Gate Tower which straddles our main street, you can see it from the Visitor Centre.
+Maybe that tour for tomorrow morning and get a feel of the town to-day.

 Browse through the various gift items and literature in the Visitor Centre, the staff here are more than helpful and knowledgeable – always happy to answer any of your questions.
 You will probably encounter our Town Crier here, in full livery.
 A guided tour of Youghal Heritage Town from the Crier is available – staff at the Visitor Centre will be happy to fill you in on schedules etc.

-If you prefer you may undertake this tour independently with the aid of the Youghal App, which is free to download on android or iPhone (no roaming charges) or by following Youghal’s Heritage Town Map, which is available FREE from the Visitor.
+If you prefer you may undertake this tour independently by following Youghal’s Heritage Town Map, which is available FREE from the counter at the Visitor Centre.
 The recommended walk starts at “Cromwells Arch”, which is marked No. 1 on your map – the route takes you right along Main Street and onto The Raleigh Quarter.

 A visit to The Raleigh Quarter is a step back into Youghal’s unique history.
-The visit includes St. Mary’s Collegiate Church – the oldest church in Ireland in continuous use with guided tours available, Church Graveyard Trail, the lush ad colourful College Gardens & Youghal’s 13th Century Town Wall Walk, giving panoramic views of Youghal Town & River Blackwater Estuary.
+The visit includes St. Mary’s Collegiate Church – the oldest church in Ireland in continuous use with guided tours available, The Church Graveyard Trail, the lush and colourful College Gardens & Youghal’s 13th Century Town Wall Walk, giving panoramic views of Youghal Town & River Blackwater Estuary are all part of the Raleigh Quarter experience.
 Each element of The Raleigh Quarter is an experience in itself, however, we do recommend an allocation of 2 hrs to experience the Quarter in its entirety.

 Following your Raleigh Quarter tour you will appreciate a sit down so as you approach you vehicle at the car park you will note “Moby Dicks” Bar.
 “Moby Dicks” plays a key part in Youghal’s social history: it was operations headquarters for the cast and crew of the famous John Huston film of the same name.
 The bar here has an array of very interesting pictures and artefacts from that time.
 Call in…..have a refreshing drink and while you are there get to see the many original photographs from that famous time in Youghals social past.